-If you are considering buying or selling a Leasehold business, one of the first things you will have to think about will be the Lease itself.
+If you’re considering buying or selling a leasehold business, one of the first things you’ll have to think about will be the lease itself.
 What are your options, and what procedures will need to be followed?
-This blog post addresses some of those considerations to help you navigate this important area.
+This guide addresses some of those key considerations to help you navigate this important area of business law.

-What is an Assignment and what does it involve?
+What is a lease assignment and what does it involve?

 What is an Authorised Guarantee Agreement?

-If there is insufficient time left on the existing Lease term or the Buyer is generally not happy with its terms, the Buyer may wish to try and negotiate a new Lease directly with the Landlord to tie in with the purchase of the business.
+If there’s insufficient time left on the existing Lease Term or the buyer is generally not happy with its terms, the buyer may wish to try and negotiate a new Lease directly with the Landlord to tie in with the purchase of the business.
 Of course, the Landlord is not obligated to do so, and can simply say ‘no’.

 Key points to take-away

-For Business Sellers: Be aware that you shall need to approach the Landlord for consent before you can lawfully sell your Leasehold business.
+Be aware that if you’re selling a business with a lease you shall need to approach the Landlord for consent before you can lawfully do so.
 Understand your obligations as an Assignor, particularly those contained in the AGA.
 Instruct a solicitor to guide you through the process.

-For Business Buyers: Do your homework in advance and read the existing Lease.
-If you are not happy with its terms, try and see if you can negotiate a new Lease with the Landlord to tie in with the business purchase.
+When buying a business, you need to do your homework in advance and read the existing. lease.
+If you’re not happy with its terms, try and see if you can negotiate a new lease with the Landlord to tie in with the business purchase.
 Instruct a solicitor to guide you through the due diligence and all the documentation required.

 Get legal assistance from LawBite